 Good Deeds Trust was set up in Wigan by Mark Aldred after his father was diagnosed with dementia, and is now spreading quickly to other boroughs.

-Kay Knox, former Mayoress of Oldham, is at the forefront of the committee in Oldham, along with Jim Mcardle, Neville Clayton, and John and Janice Mcardle.
+Kay Knox, former Mayor of Oldham, is at the forefront of the committee in Oldham, along with Jim Mcardle, Neville Clayton, and John and Janice Mcardle.

-They attended a coffee morning at Lido House to talk to residents about the new technology as they aim to raise awareness and its use across Oldham and Saddleworth.
+They attended a coffee morning at Lido House to talk to residents about the new technology as they aim to raise awareness and popularity across Oldham and Saddleworth.